Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 Since the `server` executable is in Go, we'll make the auth server in Go too.
 Go's implementation of the `rpc` protocol is `grpc`, and [this](https://pascalallen.medium.com/how-to-build-a-grpc-server-in-go-943f337c4e05) guide was helpful in getting started.
 Essentially, we first need to create a `.proto` file in which we define each of our functions, as well as their request and response parameters.
 That should be relatively easy to do based on what we found in Ghidra.
 The issue however is the `package` and `service` name that each `.proto` file needs.
 This is a little problematic because specifically the `service` needs to match on both the client and the server.

 Thankfully, using both Ghidra *and* Binja was pretty helpful here.
-If we go into the `auth/auth_grpc.(*authServiceClient).Ping` function we found in Ghidra on Binja, near the end we can see this function call to `PingRequest`
+If we go into the `auth/auth_grpc.(*authServiceClient).Ping` function we found in Ghidra on Binja, near the end we can see some interesting text that seems to refer to a function call.

 ![image](https://github.com/user-attachments/assets/795cf2ce-5327-4286-8b15-12c04c527f5d)